5 reasons why commercial solar makes sense for businesses in 2023

 • Commercial solar projects support your local economy.

-Different from utility-scale solar, commercial solar power is considered “distributed generation,” meaning that we use the energy produced by the system at or near the point of generation.
+Different from utility-scale solar, commercial solar power is “distributed generation,” which means we use the energy the system produces at or near the point of generation.
 Distributed generation projects, such as rooftop or ground-mounted residential solar, are usually connected to the local electric grid.
 This allows your business to take advantage of net metering, a policy that enables you to send unused electricity back to the grid in exchange for electricity bill credits (more on this below).

 Here’s why so many businesses choose to install solar:

 The upfront cost of a commercial solar panel system may seem overwhelming, but many incentives significantly lower the price.
-Ultimately the cost of your system will primarily depend on its size (measured in kW or MW), the system design (rooftop, solar carport canopy, or ground-mounted), and the incentives and rebates available to you.
+The cost of your system will come down to its size (measured in kW or MW), its system design (rooftop, solar carport canopy, or ground-mounted), and your eligibility for incentives and rebates.
 Here are some of the best solar incentives available today for businesses, which can reduce the cost of your system by nearly 70%:

-• Production Tax Credit (PTC): Instead of receiving the ITC, you can choose to be compensated based on the amount of electricity your system produces (on a dollar per kilowatt-hour, $/kWh basis) through the PTC.
-If your project produces a lot of electricity but it was relatively inexpensive to build, you may save more with the PTC than the ITC.
+• Production Tax Credit (PTC): Instead of receiving the ITC, you can choose to get tax credits based on the amount of electricity your system produces (on a dollar per kilowatt-hour, $/kWh basis) through the PTC.
+If your project produces a lot of electricity and is relatively inexpensive to build, you may save more with the PTC than the ITC.

-• Bonus depreciation: Bonus depreciation is similar to MACRS, but you take the full depreciation benefit in the first year of your investment, instead of over 5 years.
+• Bonus depreciation: Bonus depreciation is similar to MACRS, but you take the full depreciation benefit in the first year of your investment instead of over five years.
 You have to choose between MACRS and bonus depreciation.

 • Net metering: Some states and utility companies offer an incentive called net metering that can significantly increase your solar savings over time.
 Under net metering, your utility company provides you with credits for the excess electricity your system generates and sends to the grid.
 When you need to pull electricity from the grid instead of your system, it counts against the credits you bank over time.
-At the end of your billing cycle, you’re only billed for your “net” electricity consumption.
+At the end of your billing cycle, your utility company only bills you for your “net” electricity consumption.

 Cost of commercial solar energy systems installed on flat roofs